nickfargo/state/README.md

 <a name="concepts--attributes--abstraction" href="#concepts--attributes--abstraction" />
 #### Abstraction

-Unlike some state models, **State** does not confine currency to “leaf” states; rather, all states are by default **concrete** and thus may be targeted by a transition — even those which bear substates.
-However, it is still sometimes appropriate to author **abstract** states whose purpose is limited to serving as a common ancestor of descendant concrete states.
+**State** does not confine currency to “leaf” states; rather, all states — including substate-bearing interior states — are by default regarded as **concrete**, and thus may be targeted by a transition.
+Nevertheless, sometimes it may still be appropriate to author **abstract** states whose purpose is limited to serving as a common ancestor of descendant concrete states.

 * **abstract** — A state that is `abstract` cannot itself be current.
 Consequently a transition target that points to an abstract state will be forcibly redirected to one of its substates.